The Planet Smashers: First lineup (1993–1996)

 The band was reformed in late 1993 by original members, Collyer and Munaretto.
 The two decided to introduce horns into the band and focus on ska.
 Travis Wilkinson (Trombone) was attracted to the band by a misleading poster that read "Its' your big break, goofball trombone player needed for ska band that's huge in Belgium with confirmed European tour."
 The other original members were Dave Cooper (Drums) and Andrew Skowronski (Tenor Saxophone).
 They practiced in the McGill University music department until they were kicked out and their first gig was at the now defunct "Station 10" on March 17, 1994.

-The band played small Montreal venues, including "Purple Haze" and "Jailhouse" and at ska festivals.
+The band played small Montreal venues, including "Purple Haze" and the Jailhouse and at ska festivals.
 All the band members contributed original material and sets included some ska/punk cover tunes.
 A first demo of three songs was recorded in Cooper's apartment but not released.
 Later the band recorded their first cassette in a weekend session, using studio time won by one of Collyer's defunct former bands "The Thrill Killers".
 The quality of this recording was not very high, but it helped get the band more gigs and visibility, including shows outside of Montreal.
 Popular destinations for the band included the Toucan in Kingston, The Pit in Ottawa, and Sneaky Dees in Toronto.
 The band was an important part of the vibrant local ska scene that existed in Montreal in the mid-90s.

 The self-titled CD was recorded in spring 1995; because of a tight budget it was produced and recorded by the band in Dave's apartment on a 12 track tape recorder.
 This album includes favorites like "Pee in the Elevator" and "Janice".
 The band had its first cross-country tour promoting its release in the summer of 1995.

 In 1996 the band's summer tour extended into the United States.
 The band suffered mishaps like a broken saxophone, multiple van breakdowns, and an issue at the border that prevented Travis from completing the tour.
 After a few more shows in Montreal the original lineup broke up, with Ceco, Andrew and Travis leaving the band.